Defect dynamics in growing bacterial colonies

 We can easily calculate the scalar order parameter~$S$ for an entire colony ($S_\mathrm{col}$) in both the experimental and simulated datasets.
-Unsurprisingly, we find that it decreases to zero as the number of particles increases (Fig.~\ref{fig:colonyscalarorderparameter}a).
+Unsurprisingly, we find that it decreases to zero as the number of particles increases (Fig.~S5a).
 The rate at which~$S$ decreases depends on the average aspect ratio of the particles.
-More interestingly, we can calculate the value of the scalar order parameter for each individual particle in the colony ($S_\mathrm{p}$), taking the director~$\mathbf{n}$ to lie along the particle, and the average over the particle's neighbors.
+More interestingly, we can calculate the value of the scalar order parameter for each individual particle in the colony ($S_\mathrm{p}$), by taking the director~$\mathbf{n}$ to lie along the particle, and comparing the average orientation of the particle's neighbors to it (Fig. ~S3a).
 We then average the value of $S_\mathrm{p}$ over all particles in the colony.
-This order parameter quickly reaches an equilibrium value as the colony grows (Fig.~\ref{fig:colonyscalarorderparameter}b).
+This order parameter quickly reaches an equilibrium value as the colony grows (Fig.~S5b).
 In Fig.~\ref{fig:colonycharacteristics}a, we color the bacteria by their value of~$S_\mathrm{p}$, and in Fig.~\ref{fig:colonycharacteristics}b we plot the equilibrium value of~$S_\mathrm{eq}$ as a function of the aspect ratio for both our simulated and experimental colonies.
-The functional form of the relation between the equilibrium order parameter and the aspect ratio follows an exponential:
+The functional form of the relation between the equilibrium order parameter and the aspect ratio follows an exponential: $S_\mathrm{eq} = a \left[1 - \exp\left(-\frac{\phi-\phi_0}{b}\right) \right]$, for which we obtain~$a = 0.90$, $b=2.0$, and $\phi_0 = 0.74$ from a fit to the simulation data.